soddygo/codex-acp-agent/README.md

 ```

 Because this agent speaks on stdio, it is intended to be spawned by your client.
 For manual testing, you can pipe ACP JSON-RPC messages to stdin and read replies from stdout.

+> Tip: use `make release` (or `cargo build --release`) when shipping the binary to an IDE like Zed.
+The release build lives at `target/release/codex-acp`.

 Example JSON-RPC (initialize → new session → /status):